mendix/docs/content/en/docs/studio7/microflows/microflows-how-to-merge-and-change-object.md

 To start this tutorial, make sure you have completed the following prerequisites:

-* Create the microflow with the decision: [Configure a Decision Step 1: Build the Domain Model & Configure a Microflow](/studio7/microflows-how-to-configure-decision-p1/)
+* Create the microflow with the decision: [Configure a Decision Step 1: Build the Domain Model and Configure a Microflow](/studio7/microflows-how-to-configure-decision-p1/)

 ## 3 Creating a Merge